towersvault/shinpokered/README.md

 New NPCs!
 - The move relearner and deleter is in Saffron City.
 - An NPC in the Celadon Hotel will pay COINS for showing him pokemon as an alternative to slots.
+- After the Elite-4, one of the rocket grunts in Celadon City will sell coins in bulk.
 - After the Elite-4, a new vendor opens up in Celadon allowing the purchase of normally unique items.
 - After the Elite-4, there is an NPC in the east-west underground path that generates random trainer battles.
 - After the Elite-4, there is an NPC in the north-south underground path that generates mirror matches.